HongShan

 HongShan Capital Group (HSG; Hóngshān Zhōngguó (红杉中国)) is a global venture capital and private equity firm founded in 2005.
-It was previously the China investment arm of Sequoia Capital (Sequoia) and was known as Sequoia Capital China and Sequoia China before it was rebranded and spun-off as an separate entity.
+It was previously the China investment arm of Sequoia Capital (Sequoia) and was known as Sequoia Capital China and Sequoia China before it was rebranded and spun-off as a separate entity.
 HongShan has offices in Hong Kong, Beijing, Shanghai, London, Singapore, Shenzhen, and Tokyo.

 HongShan has expanded its focus over the years beyond early-stage investing to also cover growth stage, infrastructure, healthcare and consumer, and buyout funds.
 The firm manages around $56 billion in assets.

 Background

-Sequoia China (2005 to 2023)
+Sequoia Capital China (2005 to 2023)

-In 2005, Neil Shen and Zhang Fan co-founded Sequoia China with the guidance of Sequoia partners Michael Moritz and Douglas Leone.
+In 2005, Neil Shen and Zhang Fan co-founded Sequoia Capital China with the guidance of Sequoia partners Michael Moritz and Douglas Leone.
 The two were selected by Sequoia to lead the firm's venture in China.

 In 2009, Zhang resigned from Sequoia China for personal reasons leaving Shen to be entirely in charge of Sequoia China's operations.
 By that period, the firm had raised a combined $1 billion for three U.S. dollar-denominated China funds and 1 billion yuan for a local currency yuan-denominated investment fund.

 Afterwards Sequoia China raised more money, mostly from US institutional investors and built a successful investment record which included companies such as Alibaba Group, JD.com, Meituan, Pinduoduo, Shein and ByteDance.
 Historically 90% of returns came from consumer, consumer tech and healthcare fields.
-No other US investment manager had same level of success in China as Sequoia China.
+No other US investment manager had the same level of success in China as Sequoia China.
 By 2023, Sequoia China had invested in over 1,000 projects.

 In 2021, the firm acquired a controlling stake in the French fashion brand Ami Paris.

-In June 2023, Sequoia announced that it would be splitting off Sequoia China as an separate entity and would be completed by 31 March 2024.
+In June 2023, Sequoia announced that it would be splitting off Sequoia China as a separate entity and would be completed by 31 March 2024.
 This came at a time of rising tensions in China–United States relations where Chinese leaders did not want to see US investors reaping rewards from their companies and US leaders did not want to see money being used to invest in Chinese technology such as semiconductors.
 However Sequoia denied that rising tensions were the reasons for the split.
 Sequoia China would be rebranded as HongShan (a pinyin romanisation of its Chinese name, which means redwood) in English but its Chinese name remained the same.
 Going forward, the firm will be raising capital as a Chinese venture capital firm rather than as the Chinese arm of an American venture capital firm.